About API Gateway

 route.use(new TopLevelCache(cacher, "/blog/posts/**"));

-// User custom Cacher
+// Use a custom Cacher

 Cacher cacher = new MemoryCacher();